 No, Michigan limits the amount of time in the classroom to 2 hours per day, which is one class.

-8. Can I do more than one drive a day?
+7. Can I do more than one drive a day?
+What is your missed drive policy?

 Michigan limits teen behind-the-wheel instruction to 1 hour per day.
-Adults are not limited.
+Adults are not limited but only one hour per day is recommended.

 Observations are important because when you are in the driver’s seat, you may not fully comprehend what the instructor is saying, or more importantly, why.
 If you are observing someone else being taught to drive, it is easier to understand the instructions and the purpose of certain maneuvers when you don’t have the stress of actually having to do the maneuver.